maxgribov/YandexCupMusicApp/README.md

 # YandexCupMusicApp

-This project was created as part of the semi-finals of the YandeCup.
+This project was created as part of the semi-finals of the Yandex Cup 2023.

 ### App Design
 ![modules dependecy graph](https://github.com/maxgribov/YandexCupMusicApp/blob/main/img/app_design.jpg)